Greece Moments Greece Moments

 Mykonos Windmühlen bester Ausblick Chora

-#5 Guided tours in Mykonos Town
+#5 Guided Tours in Mykonos Town

-➲ To the city tour through Chora*
+➲ To the walking tour of Chora*

 ➲ To the sightseeing tour with windmills*

-#6 Restaurants and cafes in Little Venice
+#6 Restaurants and Cafés in Little Venice

 mykonos klein venedig restaurants tipps

-The seats in the front row are in demand
+Front-row seats are in high demand

 • Cantera Sunset Restaurant Mykonos